aukletio/Auklet-Releaser-C/docs/CONTRIBUTING.md

 ## Build

-To ensure you have all the correct dependencies, run
+To ensure you have all the correct dependencies, run:

 	dep ensure

-To build and install the releaser to `$GOPATH/bin`, run
+To build and install the releaser to `$GOPATH/bin`, run:

 	go install ./release